locuslab/deq-flow/README.md

 ## Training

-Download Chairs pretrained [checkpoints](https://drive.google.com/drive/folders/1PeyOr4kmSuMWrh4iwYKbVLqDU6WPX-HM?usp=sharing) into the `checkpoints` directory.
+Download *FlyingChairs*-pretrained [checkpoints](https://drive.google.com/drive/folders/1PeyOr4kmSuMWrh4iwYKbVLqDU6WPX-HM?usp=sharing) into the `checkpoints` directory.

 For the efficiency mode, you can run 1-step gradient to train DEQ-Flow-B via the following command.
 Memory overhead per GPU is about 5800 MB.